-Unfortunately, if you’re in any other profession than an email marketer, you won’t be able to rely on these third party email services to help you with your one-off, custom emails that each of us sends on a daily basis.
+Unfortunately, if you’re in any other profession than an email marketer, you won’t be able to rely on these third-party email services to help you with the one-off, custom emails that each of us sends on a daily basis.

 Yep, not much has changed for us in the last 25 years.

-If your email message is important than it should be:
+If your email message is important then it should be:

 - A call to action should be taken!

-Regardless of your position or industry, you send important emails to your teammates, prospective clients, customers, vendors, partners, etc. These emails contain information that needs to be read, clicked on and more often then not require a response back.
+Regardless of your position or industry, you send important emails to your teammates, prospective clients, customers, vendors, partners, etc. These emails contain information that needs to be read, clicked on, and more often than not require a response back.